ibm-cloud-docs/watson-knowledge-studio/preannotation.md

 To use the rule-based model to pre-annotate documents, complete the following steps:

 1. Log in as a {{site.data.keyword.knowledgestudioshort}} administrator and select your workspace.
-1. Select the **Model Management** > **Versions** > **Rule-based** tab.
+1. Select the **Rule-based Model** > **Versions** > **Rule-based Model** tab.
 1. If not already completed, click **Map entity types and classes** to map entity types that you defined in the {{site.data.keyword.knowledgestudioshort}} type system to one or more rule-based model classes.
+2. Click **Edit** for each entity type you want to map.

     - The drop-down list of the **Class Name** column is pre-populated with classes that are associated with the rule-based model.
     - You must map at least one entity type to a class.

+3. On the **Rule-based Model** tab, click **Run this model**.

+    The **Run this model** button is not available until you map at least one entity type to a class.

-1. On the **Rule-based** tab, click **Run this model** and then select the document sets or annotation sets that you want to pre-annotate.
+4. Select the document sets or annotation sets that you want to pre-annotate.
 Ensure that the sets you select do not contain documents that have human annotations.
 Pre-annotators remove human annotation.

-    The **Run this model** button is not available until you map at least one entity type to a class.

-1. Select the check box for each document set that you want to pre-annotate.
-1. Click **Run**.
+5. Click **Run**.

     Pre-annotation is applied to individual documents without regard for the various document sets that a document might belong to.
 A document that overlaps between a selected document set and an unselected document will appear pre-annotated in both document sets.

-1. You can click **Run this model** any time that you want to use the rule-based model to pre-annotate additional document sets that you add to the corpus.
+6. You can click **Run this model** any time that you want to use the rule-based model to pre-annotate additional document sets that you add to the corpus.

     > **Restriction:** If you edit the entity type-to-class mapping of the rule-based model, then you must re-create annotation tasks that include the pre-annotated document sets.
 Pre-annotation based on the changes that you make to the pre-annotator mapping definition cannot be applied to document sets that are already assigned to an annotation task.